CaoDavid3/Snowfall-Analysis/README.md

 # Snowfall-Analysis
-Monthly average snowfall analysis in Edmonton using time series analysis.
+Monthly average snowfall analysis in Edmonton and St. John using time series analysis.